 Strong, trusting relationships between adults and students -- like the ones built by the Billings Advisory program -- can make all the difference.
 At Billings, each student is paired with a grade-level Advisor who is a mentor and academic guide throughout the school year.

 Advisors meet three times weekly with their advisees to set and reflect on goals, teach advocacy, instill confidence, and learn who we are as individuals and as a cohort.
-Advisors also form a strong academic team with students and their guardians, tracking academic progress, holding parent-teacher conferences, and communicating closely with the Director of Student Life and Learning Specialist.
+Advisors also form a strong academic team with students and their guardians, tracking academic progress, holding parent-teacher conferences, and communicating closely with the Learning Specialist and Dean of Student Life and Diversity.

 Grade-level advisory goals